 Emergency road service supervisors generally need a mechanical background, the ability to manage fleet equipment and knowledge of safety procedures.
 Typically, they must also pass a criminal background check and drug test.
 Emergency road services employers might prefer to hire or promote individuals with a postsecondary degree, though a high school diploma may be the minimum requirement.

-As of May 2015, the BLS shows that automotive repair and maintenance supervisors earned a median annual salary of $63,010.
-The highest salaries were earned in Alaska, Wyoming, and New York.
-The BLS also reports a potential job growth of 5% for this career between 2014 and 2024.
+As of May 2018, the BLS shows that automotive repair and maintenance supervisors earned a median annual salary of $66,140.
+The highest salaries were earned in Nebraska, North Dakota, and Alaska.
+The BLS also reports little or no change in employment growth for this career between 2018 and 2028.